shaheenp/mygreeneyed/families/magnoliaceae/magnolia/magnolia-stellata.md

 **Also known as: *Magnolia kobus var. stellata***

-*magnolia* -- Pierre Magnol, French botanist (1638--1715), professor and director of the botanical garden at Montpellier, France
-  - in 1676, he published a flora of the region that contained 1,354 species
-  - first to use the concept of plant families, based on morphological characteristics
-  - in 1703, Charles Plumier (1646--1704) applied the name *[Magnolia](../)*, to a flowering tree from Martinique

 *stellata* -- star-like, referring to the flowers

 Native range: Japan (S. Central Honshu)